 Information Matters: ambitious climate reporting

-Lead executing agency: Egypt: Ministry of State for Environmental Affairs, Egyptian Environmental Affairs Agency (EEAA); Chile: Ministry of the Environment (MMA); Dominican Republic: National Council for Climate Change and the Clean Development Mechanism (CNCCMDL); Georgia: Ministry of Environment and Natural Resources Protection (MoENRP); Ghana: Environmental Protection Agency (EPA); Colombia: Ministry of Environment and Sustainable Development (MADS); Philippines: Climate Change Commission (CCC); Viet Nam: Ministry of Natural Resources and Environment (MONRE)
+Lead executing agency: Chile: Ministry of the Environment (MMA) Dominican Republic: National Council for Climate Change and the Clean Development Mechanism (CNCCMDL) Georgia: Ministry of Environmental Protection and Agriculture (MEPA) Ghana: Environmental Protection Agency (EPA) Colombia: Ministry of Environment and Sustainable Development (MADS) Philippines: Climate Change Commission (CCC) Viet Nam: Ministry of Natural Resources and Environment (MONRE)

 Overall term: 2013 to 2019

-The Biennial Reports produced by partner countries are of a high standard of transparency and quality, thus meeting the latest requirements of the UN Framework Convention on Climate Change.
-The partner countries are familiar with the relevant guidelines and instruments and are able to use them without external input.
-This means that they are also equipped to meet the future reporting obligations within the Paris Agreement’s enhanced transparency framework.
+The partner countries are in a permanent position to submit the biennial update reports (BURs), which are of a high standard of transparency and quality, thereby meeting the current requirements set out in the UNFCC.
+They are familiar with the relevant guidelines and instruments and are able to use them without external input.
+This means that they are also equipped to meet the future reporting obligations set out in the Paris Agreement’s enhanced transparency framework.

-Partner organisations’ employees receive assistance and advice on detailed questions.
-GIZ staff are on hand in all the partner countries to support this process and provide information about the countries’ current needs.
+Staff employed at the partner organisations receive assistance and advice on detailed questions.
+Staff from the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) are on hand in all partner countries to support this process and provide information about the countries’ current needs.
 The German Federal Environment Agency (UBA) also supports the project with its long-standing expertise in UNFCCC reporting.

-Guidelines help the experts to review the existing reporting system in each country and suggest possible improvements.
-Regional events also give partners the opportunity to share experience and insights with colleagues from other countries and identify success factors.
+Guidelines help experts to review the existing reporting system in each country and to make suggestions for improvements based on their findings.
+In regional events, the partners are also able to share experience, insights and success factors with their colleagues from other countries.

-Above and beyond this cooperation with partner countries, the Information Matters project also offers support to other countries under its flexible ‘Ad-hoc facility’.
-This involves various specifically targeted activities such as one-off workshops or deployment of experts to address short-term needs and improve sustainable reporting.
+In its third phase, the Information Matters project offers support for other countries under the flexible ‘Ad-hoc Facility’.
+This involves carrying out targeted activities, such as one-off workshops or the assignment of experts to address short-term needs for improving sustainable reporting.

-Chile was one of the first developing countries to submit its Biennial Update Report in 2014 and to take part in the first round of the review process (international consultation and analysis, ICA) in 2016.
-In November 2016 it submitted its second Biennial Report.
-The Chilean Environment Ministry launched the Latin American Greenhouse Gas Inventory Network in 2016 in order to drive forward regional networking and information sharing.
-GIZ – and in particular Information Matters – provides expert support to this network.
+Chile was one of the first developing countries to submit a BUR in 2014 and to take part in the first round of the review process in 2016.
+In November 2016, it submitted its second BUR.
+The Chilean Ministry of the Environment launched the Latin American Greenhouse Gas Inventory Network in 2016 in order to promote regional networking and exchange.
+GIZ, and in particular the Information Matters project, provides expert support to the network.

 In preparing its third National Communication, the Dominican Republic completed a greenhouse gas inventory using its own human resources for the first time and improved the institutional framework.

-Ghana submitted its first Biennial Report in July 2015 and concluded the associated review process (ICA) in May 2016.
+Ghana submitted its first BUR in July 2015 and completed the associated review process in May 2016.

-Georgia underwent the review process on its first Biennial Report in 2017.
-In September 2017 it began work on the second Biennial Report, which is scheduled for completion in 2018.
+Georgia underwent the review process for its first BUR in 2017.
+The second BUR is scheduled for completion in 2018.

-With the support of Information Matters, Colombia is working on establishing a process within its government institutions that will be repeated at regular intervals.
+With the support of Information Matters, Colombia is working on establishing a regular reporting process within its government institutions.

-A national climate data management system is about to go into operation in the Philippines.
+A national climate data management system will soon go into operation in the Philippines.

-Viet Nam submitted its second Biennial Report to the UNFCCC secretariat in November 2017.
+Viet Nam submitted its second BUR to the UNFCC Secretariat in November 2017.